-We decided to list our favourite Top 10 strangest nature sights in Finland for you.
-Happy Halloween!
+Here’s our top 10 strangest nature sights in Finland

 Kummakivi balancing rock in Ruokolahti is probably the strangest nature sight in Finland.
 It is a massive glacial erratic, balancing on top of another rock.
 It’s not very easy to find and it’s not even close to being among the most visited nature destinations in Finland.
 So what makes Kummakivi so special?
 Did a giant place the rock in such a strange place?
 Read more: Kummakivi balancing rock at Ruokolahti, Finland

 Melting waters of the last Ice Age created this womb-like cave.
 Rushing water carved a unique vertical giant’s cauldron into the granite.
 As a result of this erosion, it’s possible this place has been worshiped precisely due to its Mother Earth-shape.
 Read more: Högberget erosion cave takes you the Mother of Earth